World’s largest active volcano continues to rumble in Hawaii

-The unrest began back in July and peaked in September with 40-50 small earthquakes a day.
-Recently, there have been about 10-20.
+The unrest began back in July and peaked in September with 40 to 50 small earthquakes a day.
+Recently, there have been about 10 to 20.

 While an eruption is not imminent, officials say there are other signs of unrest.